 I am very grateful to Félix, who kindly allowed me to use his wonderful recordings.
 With the help of his own artistic installations, we are not hearing waves playing tones, but the ocean communicating with us.
 Have a listen to each slider separately.
 What is the ocean trying to tell us?
-Share your thoughts and findings in the comments section below.
+Share your thoughts and findings in the comments section.

 Published on January 4th, 2023

 Write your own here.
 Click the blue bullets ● to load associated settings.

 i live in a NYC apartment building and have tiny elephants as neighbors upstairs.
 They steal my dreams and make me mad.
 Every morning, over coffee, I listen to this track and it rebalances me and makes me happy and ready to proceed with my day.
 Thank you myNoise, you are absolutely fabulous.